We strive to provide you with reliable and essential energy delivery

 As an added service for all customers on life support, we will specifically tag your meter and code your account.
 We can then notify you before any planned electrical outage so you can make alternate arrangements.
 For unplanned electrical outages, such as during a storm, RG&E will make every effort to restore service to you as soon as possible.
 You should have plans for providing your own backup in emergency situations.

 To learn more, contact us online or call 1.800.743.2110.

 Home Energy Assistance Program (HEAP)

 In addition to regular HEAP, you may also be eligible for emergency HEAP benefits.
 The number of emergency benefits varies per season depending on the availability of funds.
-Emergency HEAP opened January 3, 2017 and will close when funds are exhausted.

 Funding is limited.
 HEAP funding is limited so it is important to apply early.
 If you receive any type of Social Security benefit or if you are 60 years of age or older, call your local Office for the Aging and an application may be mailed to you.

 EAP is designed to help eligible customers gain control of their energy bills.
 The program has two levels of assistance, bill credits and arrears forgiveness.

 EAP bill credits are available automatically to any customer who receives a HEAP benefit.
 No application is needed.
 A limited number of EAP participants will be able to apply for our EAP arrears forgiveness program.
 EAP bill credits will continue each year as long as a HEAP benefit is applied to your RG&E account.